minima-global/minidocs/docs/about/becomeaminimalist.md

 **2. Inviting friends to run a node**

-**We are stronger together.** If you help your friends register for the Incentive Program and maintain their node, you’ll be rewarded for your work.
+**We are stronger together.** Invite your friends to run a node and start exploring our decentralized applications.

-For Mainnet launch, we’re aiming for 1 million nodes, as this number we believe is robust enough to handle real-world value and information to be exchanged, so the more the merrier.
+All our latest MiniDapps can be downloaded from our [MiniDapps website](https://minidapps.minima.global/).

 **3. Building decentralized apps**